Linu-1234/Sales-Performance-Analysis-and-Dashboard/README.md

 I have created a comprehensive project in Excel ,creating multiple dashboards and tables to analyze the data.
 ## Project Objective
 To analyze and visualize sales performance data to identify key trends, such as:
-.Monthly sales and profit distribution.
+.Monthly sales and profit distribution
-.Sales contributions of individual salespersons.
-.Performance of cities and regions.
+.Sales contributions of individual salespersons .Performance of cities and regions
-.Category and product-wise sales trends.
+.Category and product-wise sales trends
-.Insights into profitability to support decision-making.
+.Insights into profitability to support decision-making

 ## Dataset used
 <a href="https://github.com/Linu-1234/Sales-Performance-Analysis-and-Dashboard/blob/main/sales_chartsanddashboards.xlsx">Sales Data</a>